JeremyJones/hotjar-realtime-survey/3_delivery_plan.md

 The plan calls for an overall architecture design, which is executed in stages (mini-sprints, essentially).
 Each stage focuses on one component, with the overall plan ensuring each part fits together.

-In this plan, there are three stages: This is because I would expect to be able to achieve each of these stages in roughly a day, once up to speed in a role.
+In this plan, there are three stages of delivery: This is because I would expect to be able to achieve each of these stages in roughly a day, once up to speed in a role.

 *In this document*